RandomInsano/ubuntu-sshd/README.md

 ## Security

-If you are making the container accessible from the internet you'll probably want to secure it bit.
+If you are making the container accessible from the internet you'll probably want to secure it a bit.
 You can do one of the following two things after launching the container:

 - Change the root password: `docker exec -ti test_sshd passwd`